n9maple/final_project/readme.md

 # Model Reproducing steps

-This project are tested on Google colab, and it is strongly recommend to use Google colab as the work environment since the following steps are based on it.
+This project are tested on Google colab, and it is strongly recommened to use Google colab as the work environment since the following steps are based on it.
 These steps may need modification to successfully run the code on the other environments.

 ## Requirements